wp-plugins/wp-photo-album-plus/readme.txt

 Create a page like you normally would in WordPress.
 In my example, we'll give it the page title of "Photo Gallery".
 In the Page Content section add the following code:

-%%wppa%%
+`%%wppa%%`

 If you want to display the **contents** of a specific album add the following line (e.g. for album number 19, replace 19 by the album number you wish):

-%%album=19%%
+`%%album=19%%`

 If you want to display the **cover** of album #19, create a new album, use his number and make album 19's parent that album number.
 Upload **one** photo to the parent album.
 This photo will be used as the cover photo, and not displayed inside the album.
+If you set the parent of this new album to --- separate ---, the breadcrumb will be displayed correctly.

+If you want to display the photos and slideshow using a non-default full size of e.g. 300, add the following to the post/page:

+`%%size=300%%`

+You may combine the above to: `%%wppa%%%%album=19%%%%size=300%%`

 Also, make sure under 'Page Template' you are using 'Default Template' as some WordPress themes have an archives template.
 Press the publish button and you're done.
 You'll now have a photo gallery page.

-You can also create a custom page template by dropping the following code into a page:
+You can also create a custom page template by dropping the following code into a page template:

 `<?php wppa_albums(); ?>`

+If you want to display the **contents** of a specific album: e.g. for album number 19, replace 19 by the album number you wish):

+`<?php wppa_albums(19); ?>`

 In order to work properly, this tag needs to be within the WordPress loop ( http://codex.wordpress.org/The_Loop ) For more information on creating custom page templates, visit http://codex.wordpress.org/Pages#Creating_your_own_Page_Templates

+If you want to display the photos and slideshow using a non-default full size of e.g. 300, add the following to the page template *before* the call to wppa_albums():

+`<?php global $wppa_fullsize; ?>`
+`<?php $wppa_fullsize = 300; ?>`

 == Adjusting CSS and Template Styling ==